lukefleed/website/src/contents/Compressed-IntVec.md

     }
 ```

-We begin by calculating the `word_index` and `bit_offset`.
-We then prepare a `store_mask` to isolate the target bit range and a `store_value` with the new value already shifted into position.
-The core of the operation is the loop.
-We first perform a relaxed load to get the current state of the entire 64-bit word.
-Inside the loop, we compute `new_word` by using the mask to clear the target bits in our local copy (`old_word`) and then OR in the new value.

-The critical instruction is `compare_exchange_weak`.
-It attempts to atomically replace the value at `atomic_word_ref` with `new_word`, but only if its current value is still equal to `old_word`.
-If another thread has modified the word in the meantime, the operation fails, returns the now-current value, and our loop continues with the updated `old_word`.
-We use the `weak` variant because it can be more performant on some architectures and is perfectly suitable within a retry loop.

 This entire path is lock-free.
 Contention is managed at the hardware level by the CPU's cache coherency protocol, which ensures that only one core can successfully commit a CAS operation to a given cache line at a time.

 In the same way, we can implement other atomic operations like `atomic_rmw` (for `fetch_add`, `fetch_sub`, etc.) and `atomic_load` using similar CAS loops or direct atomic loads.

 ### Lock-Based Path for Spanning Elements

-When an element crosses a word boundary (`bit_offset + bit_width > 64`), the lock-free CAS loop is no longer a viable strategy.
-An atomic update now requires modifying two separate `AtomicU64` words, and no single hardware instruction can do this as one indivisible transaction.
+Now let's move to the more complex case when an element spans two `AtomicU64` words.
+Here the lock-free CAS loop is no longer enough.
+An atomic update would require to modify two separate `AtomicU64` words, and no single hardware instruction can do this as one indivisible transaction.
 To ensure atomicity, we must use a lock.

 A single, global `Mutex` would serialize all concurrent writes, becoming an unacceptable performance bottleneck.
-We instead employ **lock striping**, a technique that partitions the lock coverage to reduce contention. `AtomicFixedVec` maintains a `Vec<parking_lot::Mutex<()>>` where the number of locks is a power of two, determined at construction time by a simple heuristic:
+We can instead employ **lock striping**, a concurrency pattern that partitions the data structure to reduce the scope of contention.
+The core idea is to maintain an array of locks, and map different regions of our data to different locks.
+We can add to our `AtomicFixedVec` a `Vec<parking_lot::Mutex<()>>`.
+To perform an operation on a spanning element that touches `word_index` and `word_index + 1`, a thread first acquires a specific lock from this pool.
+The mapping is done by hashing the word index to a lock index.
+Since the number of locks is a power of two, we can use a fast bitwise AND for this mapping instead of a slower modulo operation: `let lock_index = word_index & (self.locks.len() - 1)`.

+In this way we are partitioning the vector into a set of independent regions.
+A locked write to words `(i, i+1)` will not block a simultaneous locked write to words `(j, j+1)` or a lock-free write to word `k`, provided they map to different locks in the stripe.
+We now need a heuristic to determine, at construction time, how many locks to create.
+Ideally we would like to balance contention reduction against memory overhead.
+This could be a valuable option:

 ```rust
 // Heuristic to determine the number of locks for striping.